Cosplay Model Jessica Nigri Flaunts Incredible Figure In Sexy Elf Costume

 On Wednesday, cosplay model Jessica Nigri took to Instagram to share yet another one of her incredible costumes with her 3.9 million followers.

-The Instagram video was filmed by a Los Angeles-based videographer, known as EccentricErick on social media.
+The Instagram video was filmed by a Los Angeles-based videographer known as EccentricErick on social media.
 For the shoot, Jessica dressed as an unnamed, original character.
-The homemade costume consisted of bejeweled armor, fashioned out of worbla thermoplastic, and flowing white fabric.
+The homemade costume consisted of bejeweled armor fashioned out of worbla thermoplastic and flowing white fabric.
 Jessica also sported a pair of elf ears and an ornate headpiece.
 The stunner flaunted her incredible figure in the revealing ensemble, much to the delight of her audience.

 Jessica styled her long blue wig in loose curls.
 She enhanced her natural beauty by wearing a full face of makeup, an application that included winged eyeliner, voluminous lashes, and dark blue lipstick.